paypal/merchant-sdk-php/README.md

 # PayPal PHP Merchant SDK

    The merchant SDK can be used for integrating with the Express Checkout, Mass Pay, Web Payments Pro APIs.

-#### THIS SDK is deprecated.
+#### This SDK is deprecated.
 It is strongly recommended that new implementations use the [PHP Rest SDK](https://github.com/paypal/rest-api-sdk-php)

 ## Prerequisites